gusmann/presidio-api/README.md

-# presidio-api
+# presidio-app
-A FastAPI implementation of Microsoft's Presidio API
+A FastAPI implementation of Microsoft Presidio